danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 I recently started working on a new side project called <a href="https://www.upstand.fm/" target="_blank" rel="noopener noreferrer">Upstand FM</a>.
 It's a web app that allows you to record your voice, so other users of the app can listen to what you have to say.

-In the app I used the <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API" target="_blank" rel="noopener noreferrer">MediaStream Recording API</a> (aka Media Recording API) to easily record audio from the user's input device.
+In the app I use the <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API" target="_blank" rel="noopener noreferrer">MediaStream Recording API</a> (aka Media Recording API) to easily record audio from the user's input device.
 It works really well, and you don't have to use any external libraries!<br/>
-What's the catch then?
-Well, it only works in Firefox, Chrome and Opera.
-Hopefully it will soon also work in Safari--at the time of this writing you have to enable it via an experimental feature flag called "MediaRecorder", but not all events are supported.
-This means that the implementation you got working in Firefox or Chrome, probably won't work in Safari.<br/>
+There's one catch though--it only works in Firefox, Chrome and Opera.
+And at the time of this writing, it "sort of" works in Safari (it's hidden behind a feature flag and not all events are supported).
+Even though that's a bit disappointing, I'm okay with it for my use case.

-Even though that's a bit disappointing, I was okay with it for my use case.
+So after I had built something functional that allowed me to record my voice, it turned out that the audio file I ended up with had to be _transcoded_ if I wanted to listen to it across a wide range of browsers and devices.
+And thus my adventure began.

 ## What does transcoding even mean?